Ciaran1981/geospatial-learn/docs/quickstart.rst

 Add attributes to a shapefile - perhaps with a view to classifying them later.

-The following calculates some geometric properties and pixel based statistics using functions form the shape module.
+The following calculates some geometric properties and pixel based statistics using functions from the shape module.

 .. code-block:: python